Who we are

 Recognition of the role of paraprofessionals in assisting official certification

 21.18 In certain specific situations OVs may rely on third party attestations by authorised persons.
 Generally there will be express provision for this in legislation.
 By way of an example, current EU legislation which specifies the official controls on products of animal origin intended for human consumption allows the use of trained official auxiliaries to carry out the veterinary checks under the supervision of the OV in certain situations.
-An ‘official auxiliary’ means a person qualified, in accordance with the Regulations, to act in such a capacity, authorised by a CSO by the Competent Authority and working under the direction, authority and responsibility of an OV.
+An ‘official auxiliary’ means a person qualified, in accordance with the Regulations, to act in such a capacity, authorised as a CSO by the Competent Authority and working under the direction, authority and responsibility of an OV.
 In some legislation the term “veterinary checks” does not necessarily mean that all the checks must be carried out by an OV.